yaparnehir/Predicting_Happiness/README.md

 Below preprocessing operations were done on the original data before storing them into a database:
     - Uneccesary columns were dropped;
     - A dictionary for some country names was defined and applied to accurately merge data from different sources (since Country names may not be standardized across all sources, e.g. Swaziland vs Eswatini);
+    - Summary statistics was produced to understand the nature of the data;
+    - An "IS_HAPPY" column was created by mapping to '0' if hapiness score < 5.5 and '1' if score >= 5.5;
     - Potentially important external feature were merged (e.g. Unemployment rate);

 ### Storing